visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

 * Location and file name(s): ``VUSER_HOME/crash_recovery.$pid.session`` and
   ``VUSER_HOME/crash_recovery.$pid.session.gui`` where ``$pid`` is the process id of the VisIt_ viewer component.
-* Purpose: Hold the most recently saved last good state of VisIt_ prior to a crash.
-Disabled if the preference ``Periodically save a crash recovery file`` is unchecked in the **Preferences Window**.
+* Purpose: Hold the most recently saved last good state of VisIt_ and VisIt_'s GUI windows prior to a crash.
 * Written: Periodically from VisIt_ automatically.
+Disabled if the preference ``Periodically save a crash recovery file`` is unchecked in the **Preferences Window**.
 * Read: When user starts VisIt_ and answers ``yes`` when queried whether to start up from the most recent crash recovery file or when user explicitly specifies the crash recovery file as an argument to the ``-sessionfile``